 Keep in mind that the standard 10-year repayment schedule works by splitting your loan amount into 120 equal payments (or 12 payments per year for 10 years).
 You may not have a balance left to be forgiven if you make most of your 120 payments under the standard 10-year plan unless you make some reduced payments under IBR, ICR, PAYE, or REPAYE.

-Exception: Peace Corps volunteers who receive a transition payment after completing their period of service and AmeriCorps volunteers who received a Segal Education Award after a year of service.
-If you used these payments or awards to make a lump sum payment on your eligible loans, those payments will count toward PSLF.
-The payment will be counted for up to 12 qualifying payments.
+Exceptions: Peace Corps volunteers who receive a transition payment after completing their period of service and AmeriCorps volunteers who received a Segal Education Award after a year of service.
+If you used these payments or awards to make a lump sum payment on your eligible loans, those payments may count toward PSLF in certain circumstances.
+The payment may be counted for up to 12 qualifying payments.
 The actual number will be determined by dividing your lump sum payment by your scheduled full monthly payment amount.
+Lump sum payments made by the Department of Defense towards eligible loans may count in certain circumstances, for up to 12 qualifying payments per year.

 Forgiveness is employer specific, not job specific.
 So, anyone working for an eligible employer (no matter what you do for that organization) who meets all the other criteria is eligible.
 To qualify, the employer must be one of the following kinds of organizations: